 Split or broken nails can be painful, especially when the nail broke in the middle or a split from a fractured nail bed.

 Whichever the case may be, there are various ways you can adopt to repair a split nail down the middle, vertical nail split, nail split horizontally, and worst of all, split nail bed.
 Before we go into the various ways how to fix a broken natural nail at home, let’s quickly look at some of the causes of split nails.

 What Causes Nails To Split Or Break?

 There are a lot of reasons why people get their nails broken.
-One of the obvious reasons why we may experience split or tear in our nails is as a result of
+One of the obvious reasons why we may experience splits or tear in our nails is a result of;

 - Using harsh chemicals.